stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 *Computation of the Output*

-The calculation of the output of the #abbr.a[NN] is also called a forward pass.
+The calculation of the output of the #abbr.a[FNN] is also called a forward pass.
 To do so, the value of each neuron needs to be calculated.
 This is done by summing all the inputs and then put this value into a given activation function.
 Mathematically, this process can be represented as: $y = f(sum_i^n xi_i)$ wher $f$ represents the activation function of the neuron and $xi_i$ the input or also called the potential of a neuron.
 To compute a full forward pass, this is done for each neuron from the input layer towards the output layer.
 When a value is passed throughtouh a weight to a successor neuron, the value is multiplied by the value of the weight.
 This process can then be summarized to:

 #math.equation(block: true, supplement: auto,
 $